-- 1. File a FOIA with Department of State's Passport Office, either by physical mail or by email; - 2.
-File a request under the Privacy Act, if applicable15
+- 1. File a FOIA with Department of State's Passport Office, either by physical mail or by email: - 2.
+File a request under the Privacy Act, if applicable 18

 If you are requesting an individual's passport records for yourself, or for someone who has given express authorization to seek those records, you can either file a FOIA or you can file a request under the Privacy Act.
+If you are requesting an individual's passport records and you do not have their express permission, you can only file a FOIA request.